“This post may contain affiliate links. Please read my disclosure for more info.

 - You’ll have an accurate picture of just how much your car is costing you.

 - When you’re ready to sell your car, having a maintenance record is a great way to show a prospective buyer that it’s been well taken care of.

 Almost all cars have a “check engine” light that indicates something isn’t working correctly.
 The problem is, it doesn’t tell you in plain English what the issue is.
 It could indicate the need for something as simple as an oil change – or something expensive, like your catalytic converter.

 Now you can do that yourself, pretty easily.
 There’s a small gadget called Fixd that you can connect to a port right under the dashboard (near the steering wheel) of any car made after 1996.
-Fixd will transmit a description of the problem to your mobile phone via bluetooth.
+Fixd will transmit a description of the problem in simple language to your mobile phone via bluetooth.

 So Fixd could save you the hassle and expense of going to a mechanic.
 Or even if you decide to have your mechanic take care of the issue, you’ll know beforehand, exactly what the issue is.
 Fixd will also enable you to turn the check engine light off, which is a requirement for passing any state inspection.

 Hopefully now, you’re more comfortable narrowing down the best option for your car.
 Getting from “mechanic near me” to settling on a shop you can trust can be a long and expensive process.
 But if you use the steps here, it should be much quicker, and less expensive.